top of page

 That became the position I returned to.
 It felt both uncertain and necessary.

-Rather than searching for a new solution, attention shifted back to what had already been made and set aside.
-The discarded printed sheets of Derbyshire Supergirl work that had once felt like the right response, but had been left behind.
+Rather than searching for a new solution, attention shifted back to what had already been made and set aside, the discarded printed sheets of Derbyshire Supergirl work that had once felt like the right response, but had been left behind.

 The carrier bag bin was no longer a place of failure, but a place to begin again.